-FIRST ALERT WEATHER: Rain for the lucky few today
+FIRST ALERT WEATHER: Rain and wind moving in today